 This chapter looks at the management of funds held on trust and is based on the legislative framework as it applies to England and Wales.
-The key Act is the Charities Act 2011 which brings together all relevant charities' legislation from previous years (other than a few minor provisions) including Acts passed in 1992, 1993 and 2006.
+The key Act is the Charities Act 2011 (as amended by the Charities Act 2022) which brought together all relevant charities' legislation from previous years (other than a few minor provisions) including Acts passed in 1992, 1993 and 2006.